jamie33o/Project2/README.md

 ## Deployment

 ### Version Control
-The site was created using the Visual Studio code editor and pushed to github to the remote repository ‘history-of-michael-collins’.
+The site was created using the Visual Studio code editor and pushed to github to the remote repository ‘wwtbam-quiz-game’.

 The following git commands were used throughout development to push code to the remote repo: